Can Eloy hit 50 homers in 2020? 'Why not?'

 Jiménez joked about being tired after a longer day of workouts with the full squad in attendance for the first time at Spring Training.
 When asked about the potentially potent 2020 lineup, Jiménez shook his head and put forth one of his trademark “What do you think?” replies.

-But while Jiménez was smiling when asked about the possibility of hitting 50 home runs after knocking out 31 as a rookie, he clearly was very serious in his retort.
+But while Jiménez was smiling when asked about the possibility of hitting 50 home runs a year after knocking out 31 as a rookie, he clearly was serious in his retort.

 “Why not?”
 Jiménez said.
 “Yeah, it’s a big number, but my goal is every year to have better numbers than the past year.
 So, I think, one day, I can hit 50-plus.
 But let’s see.”